L0rd5udo/lordsudo/home.md

 I am Lord Sudo;
 A Red Teamer and CTF player.
-Uncover the secrets of cyber warfare in my mysterious scriptures.
+Uncover the secrets of cyber warfare in my mysterious works.
 Dare to explore!!!!!